python/cpython/Doc/library/multiprocessing.rst

 .. function:: get_context(method=None)

-   Return a context object with the same attributes as the :mod:`multiprocessing` module.
+   Return a context object which has the same attributes as the :mod:`multiprocessing` module.

    If *method* is ``None``, the default context is returned.
 Be aware that